karanshahh/codepath-prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it?

 Initially, I had trouble with using a glitch, and somehow, it created 3 more projects.
 I wanted to know how I could delete the rest of the projects.
-After a few minutes of researching on the internet,

-I found out there's no feature as of yet which allows the glitch users to delete projects on its website.
+After a few minutes of researching on the internet, however, I found out there's no feature as of yet which allows the glitch users to delete projects on its website.
 So, I just stuck with it.

 3. What questions about web development do you have after completing your submission?